 When Turfgrass Management becomes Pests Management

 Seminar attendees will become familiar with the Best Management Practices of NC turfgrasses, both cool- and warm-season species.
 These concepts can be applied to any turfgrass area.
 Seminar attendee will be presented with pest management options, primarily focusing on the use of pesticides for managing weeds, insects, and diseases in turfgrasses.
 Seminar attendees will learn about the availability of NC State resources related to turfgrass care. (electronic resources).

 Lawns are more than attractive recreational spaces for homes and communities; they also serve many useful purposes.
 And while people enjoy turfgrass areas, so do many pests.
 This program will provide an overview of some of the BMPs for NC turfgrasses, including turfgrass selection and primary management aspects, before getting into control of some of the common turfgrass pests---insects, diseases, and weeds.
 This presentation will also introduce to the attendees resources they can use for further investigations.

-This course has been approved for the following credits by the Pesticide Division of the NC Department of Agriculture: L,N,D,X
+This course has been approved for one hour of the following credits by the Pesticide Division of the NC Department of Agriculture: L,N,D,X